Charters Towers Stock Exchange Arcade: History

-In 1890 the Stock Exchange reformed along better organised lines and looked for new premises.
+In 1890, the Stock Exchange reformed along better organised lines and looked for new premises.
 The Royal Arcade was a wise choice, being centrally placed in the main business area and close to agents and banks.
 The Exchange signed an initial three-year lease for the use of an office and the courtyard for their evening call at a rent of ten pounds a month.
 To begin with, two calls a day were made, one at noon and another, open to the public, in the evening.
 Public interest was such that this evening call was attended by crowds.

-In 1892 the introduction of the McArthur-Forrest cyanide process boosted gold production for the field which peaked in 1899 at 319,572 oz.
+In 1892, the introduction of the McArthur-Forrest cyanide process boosted gold production for the field which peaked in 1899 at 319,572 oz.
 The population also peaked in this year at around 26,500.
 Charters Towers was now the second most important city in Queensland and an internationally noted goldfield.

 After 1899, the yield of Charters Towers mines gradually diminished and increasing costs, due to the great depths at which gold was being mined, saw the return to investors falling.
-In 1912 the Warden reported that the extreme depth for profitable mining had been reached.
+In 1912, the warden reported that the extreme depth for profitable mining had been reached.
 The population fell sharply, as many people moved to coastal towns.
 In 1916, with little interest in new ventures from investors, the stock exchange closed.

 Falling real estates values and vacant buildings allowed a number of private schools to establish themselves, providing a new economic life for Charters Towers as an educational centre.
 Lack of pressure for expansion and development in Charters Towers meant that many of the buildings dating from the period when it was a world famous goldfield survived remarkably intact.
 However, the arcade was too large and grand for the reduced population and the type of business that they supported.
 The cost of maintenance eventually exceeded income from the building and it fell into disrepair.

-In 1971 it was acquired by the Charters Towers City Council as trustee for the Charters Towers and Dalrymple Historical Society.
+In 1971, it was acquired by the Charters Towers City Council as trustee for the Charters Towers and Dalrymple Historical Society.
 It was restored in conjunction with the National Trust of Queensland and when a National Trust Branch was formed in Charters Towers, ownership of the arcade was transferred to the National Trust.
 The first stage of the conservation repaired the section facing the street, completed in 1972.
 The second stage conserved the rest of the building in 1975.

 The building is now used for offices and shops.
-The art gallery which occupies the upper floor is named for architect Don Roderick, who has strong associations with Charters Tower and worked on a voluntary basis with the builder, Bob Aitken, to carry out the urgent work which saved the building and made it usable again.
+The art gallery which occupies the upper floor is named for the architect Don Roderick, who has strong associations with Charters Tower and worked on a voluntary basis with the builder, Bob Aitken, to carry out the urgent work which saved the building and made it usable again.